Change of Date - Sale 124

 Tuesday, 19 May 2020

-Sale 124 will now be held on Tuesday 28th to Thursday 30th July from 9:30AM AEST every day, each with five sessions.
+Sale 124 will now be held on Tuesday 28th to Thursday 30th July from 9:30AM AEST every day, each with three sessions.
 Consignments can still be received until the end of May.

 Highlights in this sale: